-Finally, an entire chapter of the big lion book (Chapter 25: Let Jesus Drive (with Respect to Non-process Aspects of the Session)) has been dedicated to addressing this very important topic.
+Finally, this issue is so common and so important that an entire chapter of the big lion book has been dedicated to addressing it (chapter 28: Let Jesus Drive (with Respect to Non-process Aspects of the Session).
 If you are encountering situations in which the facilitator seems to be taking over for Jesus, or if you are concerned about this in your own work as a facilitator, I would encourage you to look at the material in this chapter.

-F. How do you recover when you are failing as a facilitator and the session has already turned into a big mess?
+I. How do you recover when you are failing as a facilitator and the session has already turned into a big mess?
 I'm afraid to start in case this happens and I won't know what to do.
-First, if you are facilitating a session and "it turns into a big mess," then use the positive memory and Jesus connection safety net for both yourself and the recipient.
-That's what the safety net is for.
+First, if you are facilitating a session and "it turns into a big mess," then use the positive-memory-and-Jesus-connection safety net for both yourself and the recipient.
+Both you and the recipient can go back to a safe, positive memory where you can feel appreciation and reconnect with Jesus.
+That is what the safety net is for.

-Second, after you and the recipient are both back at home base (in a safe, positive memory, feeling appreciation and connected to Jesus), I would encourage you to:
+Second, after you have been able to end the session with both you and the recipient back at home base, I would encourage you to: